selfcommunity/developers-doc/docs/apireference/v2/course/join_or_accept_invite_to_course.md

 ---

 This endpoint allows users to join or to accept the invite to join a specific course.<br/>
-It will request to join the course if the course is `private` or `secret`.
+It will request to join the course if the course is `private`.<br/>
+If the course is `secret` then the user can only accept an invitation (cause non-members will not see that this course exists unless the user has been invited to participate in the course).

 :::info